-3) Hitch hated eggs—especially the fried variety, and he occasionally drew attention to that fact in his movies.
+- Hitch claimed he hated eggs—especially the fried variety—and he occasionally drew attention to that fact in his movies.
 When the despicable blackmailer Tracy (Donald Calthrop) sits down for breakfast at the White home, he jabs into a fried egg and in this print you can see the yoke oozing all over the plate as he lifts a deliquescent, floppy morsel onto a piece of bread.

 These are the kinds of details that you can catch in these new prints.
 I hope to see you at the remaining eight!

 [i] Powell’s most significant contribution to the film was its chase through the British Museum.
 Hitch went on to use grand and famous locations throughout his career: think of the Statue of Liberty scene in Saboteur and the chase across Mt.
 Rushmore in North by Northwest.